joegaffey/trackstar/README.md

 Create additional control points to mark out a circuit.

-Click on the first point to close the circuit.
+Click on the first point to close the circuit or click the 'Close Loop' button.

-Click on the start/finish lie to change the direction of the track.
+Click on the start/finish line to change the direction of the track.

 Drag the control points to change the track layout.

 Hold shift and click on a control point to delete it.

-Use WASD and aorrow keys to move the map.
+Use WASD and arrow keys to move the map.

 Use mouse wheel or + and - keys to zoom in and out.